New AMSB Commander Has Deep Roots at Fort Knox

 |0

-This work, New AMSB Commander Has Deep Roots at Fort Knox [Image 3 of 3], by SFC Scott Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New AMSB Commander Has Deep Roots at Fort Knox, by SFC Scott Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT